antarctica/pymetdecoder/README.md

 # README

 This is a Python module which decodes meteorological reports (e.g. SYNOPs) into a Python dictionary.
-It can also take a Python dictionary and encode a meterological report from it.
+It can also take a Python dictionary and encode a meteorological report from it.

 ## Currently supported